 Q:Will my disability affect which program type I want to go on?

-Q: Will I disclose my disability to my OIP advisor?
+Q: Will I disclose my disability to my OGE advisor?

-A: Students are strongly encouraged to speak with an OIP advisor about program(s) they are consodering and dosclose their disability early on in the process.
+A: Students are strongly encouraged to speak with an OGE advisor about program(s) they are considering and disclose their disability early on in the process.